 Dynamic Model Quality Test Guideline

-Submitted dynamic planning models must be accompanied with results from model quality tests performed by the facility owner as required in paragraph (5)(c) of Planning Guide Section 6.2.
+Submitted dynamic planning and operations models must be accompanied with results from model quality tests performed by the facility owner as required in paragraph (5)(c) of Planning Guide Section 6.2.
 These results shall include the case simulation files as well as the simulation plots of relevant quantities for each test.
 Guidelines on how these tests should be performed and the expected model performance are provided in the following sub-sections.
-All tests are required for both PSS/E and PSCAD models with the exception of the Phase Angle Jump Test in Section 3.1.5.9, which is only required for PSCAD models.
+All tests are required for PSS/E, TSAT, and PSCAD models with the exception of the Phase Angle Jump Test in Section 3.1.5.9, which is only required for PSCAD models.
 A sample report is posted under ‘Model Quality’ on the ERCOT Resource Integration webpage.
-TSAT model testing is not required for models utilizing a TSAT standard library model.
+Plots of PSS/E, TSAT, and PSCAD test results should be overlaid onto the same plot axis for comparison.
+However, TSAT model testing is not required for models utilizing a TSAT standard library model.

 3.1.5.1 Simulation Set Up